marianamorabris/Portfolio/content/pages/index.md

       Welcome to my personal place!
 My work focuses on creating compelling characters, immersive environments, and detailed assets that elevate storytelling in games and digital media.
-Here you will see some of my works and pages were I keep my creations, from fully polished ones to sketches and more.
+Here you will see some of my works and pages where I keep my creations, from fully polished ones to sketches and more.
     styles:
       self: